-On Canoe Island, campers are exposed to French language, culture, and cuisine.
-The French camp’s innovative, low-pressure approach to French language instruction engages beginners and fluent Francophones alike.
-Counselors, many of whom are from France, share their culture, food, and history.
+Located in the San Juan Islands of Washington State, the camp’s innovative, low-pressure approach to learning French language engages beginners and fluent francophones alike.
+Counselors, half of whom are from France, share their culture, food, and language.
 Our camp aims to shape conscientious world citizens and promote cross-cultural understanding.

-Our residential camp attracts curious children and engaged young adults.
-The technology-free environment allows campers to connect with nature, as well as the people around them.
-At only 50 campers per session, our island fosters a small, open-minded community of young people.
-Campers leave Canoe Island with increased self-reliance, memories of new experiences, and new friends; many campers return year after year.
+At only 50 campers per session, our camp fosters a small, open-minded community of curious children and engaged young adults.
+The technology-free environment allows campers to connect with nature as well as with the people around them.
+Campers leave Canoe Island with increased self-reliance, success in new experiences, and lifelong friends; many campers return year after year.

-The whole family can experience all the fun of summer camp at our family camps, and adult events, such as yoga, cooking, and art, are offered on Spring weekends.
+The whole family can experience all the fun of summer camp at Family Camp.